barbarahelena/vsearchpipeline/README.md

 All output of the different parts of the pipeline are stored in subdirectories of the output directory.
 These directories are named after the tools that were used ('vsearch', 'dada2', etc.).
 In the phyloseq folder, you can find the end result of the pipeline, which is the phyloseq object.
 Other important outputs are the multiqc report in the multiqc folder and the execution html report in the pipeline_info folder.

 For more details on the pipeline output, please refer to the [output documentation](https://github.com/barbarahelena/vsearchpipeline/blob/master/docs/output.md).

-## Credits

-This pipeline uses the nf-core template as much as possible.

 ## Citations